lanl-ansi/lanl-ansi.github.io/_pages/home.md

 ## Research Opportunities

 ANSI is always looking to motivated and enthusiastic persons to contribute to this research through postdoc and student appointments.
-Interested parties are encouraged to inquire at [ansi-info@lanl.gov](mailto:ansi-info@lanl.gov).
+Interested parties are encouraged to inquire at [ansi-info@lanl.gov](mailto:ansi-info@lanl.gov) and apply to LANL job posting [IRC68606](https://bit.ly/2wOoinK).